JulienPeloton/git-r/README.rst

     .git-rrc does not exist.
 Now created at /Users/julien/.git-rrc.

 This message will appear only once when the file is created.
 Then you can as many repo as you want.
-You can also overwrite location of old repo:
+You can also overwrite the location of an old repo:

 ::

     julien:workspace$ git-r add_repo /some/new/path/repo
     +---------------------------+
     Repo already in the .git-rrc file!
-    Path used is /Users/julien/Documents/Workspace_postdoc/github/s4cmb
+    Path used is /some/path/repo
     Do you want to overwrite it?
 [Y/n]